 You can check out the comparison table or click on any of the knee pads listed below to see a more detailed review.

-List of the reviewed best knee pads, braces and sleeves:
+These are the best knee pads, braces and sleeves reviewed in this article:

 If you want to protect your knees from damage, it is important to get the right gear.
-The following paragraphs will explain the differences between pads, sleeves and braces and show their relevant use cases.
+The following paragraphs will explain the differences between pads, sleeves and braces and show you when to use what.

-Knee sleeves are usually made from tight, neoprene material and provide added compression for the knees.
+Knee sleeves are usually made from tight but flexible material and provide added compression for your knees.
 Benefits are: